NO FEES UNTIL WE WIN

-At West Coast Trial Lawyers, our knowledgeable Los Angeles car accident attorneys have over 60 years of collective legal experience in handling personal injury cases.
+At West Coast Trial Lawyers, our knowledgeable car accident attorneys have over 60 years of collective legal experience in handling personal injury cases.
 We have won more than 5,000 cases and recovered over $1 billion in settlements for our clients.
-Due to our achievements, we have been recognized as one of the top personal injury law firms in Los Angeles.
+As we continue to succeed in client satisfaction, we are confident that we will deliver a good outcome to your case.

 In California, it is mandatory that every car owner registers for at least the minimum amount of auto insurance.
 This auto insurance policy is set in place not only for your protection but for the safety of your passengers, pedestrians and other drivers, as well.